Foo?

-Released almost a year after their last album, "Romantist Egoist", the album contains 12 tracks including three hit singles from 2000: "Music Hour", "Saudade" and "Saboten".

 The album's title is a play on the words "Hi, Fu, Mi" (ひぃふぅみぃ/One, Two, Three) from the fact that it is their second album, and the English phrase "Who?".
 The cover photo is a pink square tile, and Akimitsu Honma revealed that the shadow on the tile is Tama.

+Release

+Released almost a year after their last album, "Romantist Egoist", the album contains 12 tracks including three hit singles from 2000: "Music Hour", "Saudade" and "Saboten".
+"Music Hour" (ミュージック・アワー) was released on July 12, 2000, used in a promotion for Otsuka Pharmaceutical's Pocari Sweat.
+A cover of the song was performed by Poppin'Party and released as part of the BanG Dream!
+Girls Band Party!
+Cover Collection Vol. 4 in 2020.